by Dr. C.H. Weaver M.D. updated 8/2021

-- Cytokine Release Syndrome (CRS): CRS occurred in 94% of patients with a median time to onset of 2 days (range: 1-12 days) and a median duration of 7 days (range: 2-58 days).
+- Cytokine Release Syndrome (CRS): CRS occurs in a majority of patients with a median time to onset of 2-5 days (range: 1-17 days) and a median duration of 7 days (range: 2-58 days).
 Key manifestations of CRS include fever (78%), hypotension (41%), tachycardia (28%), hypoxia (22%), and chills (20%).
 At the first sign of CRS physicians now institute treatment with tocilizumab and/or corticosteroids.
 CRS has been associated with fatality.

-- Neurologic side effects: Neurologic side effects are reported to occur in 87% of patients, all occurring within the first 8 weeks of therapy.
+- Neurologic side effects: Neurologic side effects are reported to occur, occurring within the first 8 weeks of therapy.
 The most common include encephalopathy (57%), headache (44%), tremor (31%), dizziness (21%), aphasia (18%), delirium (17%), insomnia (9%) and anxiety (9%).
-Prolonged encephalopathy lasting up to 173 days was noted.
-Serious events including leukoencephalopathy and seizures occurred with Yescarta®.
-Fatal and serious cases of cerebral edema.
+Prolonged encephalopathy lasting up to 173 days has been reported.
+Serious events including leukoencephalopathy and seizures as well as fatal and serious cases of cerebral edema.
 Median duration of neurologic toxicity is reported to be 15 days (range: 1 to 785 days).